rohituteja/navi_project/README.md

 ### Key Features & Implementation Details

-1.  **Audio Normalization**: Before transcription, all audio is normalized to ensuring consistent quality and compliance with API limits.
+1.  **Audio Normalization**: Before transcription, all audio is normalized to ensure consistent quality and compliance with API limits.
 2.  **Smart Caching**: To speed up development and save on API costs, we implemented a caching layer (`cached_transcript.json`) that stores the result of the last successful transcription.
-3.  **Polling Mechanism**: The frontend implements a robust polling hook that checks job status every few seconds, handling the transition from `queued` -> `transcribing` -> `done` seamlessly.
+3.  **LLM-Based Alignment**: Uses GPT-4o-mini to intelligently align audio transcripts with telemetry data by identifying key flight events (run-ups, takeoffs) and calculating accurate time offsets.
+4.  **Aligned Data Visualization**: The primary interface displays transcript segments side-by-side with corresponding flight telemetry, making it easy to correlate what was said with what the aircraft was doing.

 ## Current Features